-C. Other Documents and/or Certification Requirements C.3 Civil Rights Certification/ Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
-Form HUD-50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.4 Challenged Elements.
 If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public. (a) Did the public challenge any elements of the Plan?
-Y N If yes, include Challenged Elements.
-This will be updated if any elements are challenged.
+Y N ☐ ☑ If yes, include Challenged Elements.
 D. Affirmatively Furthering Fair Housing (AFFH).
-Until such time as the PHA is required to submit an AFH, the PHA will not have to complete section D. D.1 D.1 Affirmatively Furthering Fair Housing (AFFH).
-Provide a statement of the PHA's strategies and actions to achieve fair housing goals outlined in an accepted Assessm of Fair Housing (AFH) consistent with 24 CFR § 5.154(d)(5).
+D 1 Afternation Political Control (AFER) D.1 Affirmatively Furthering Fair Housing (AFFH).
+Provide a statement of the PHA's strategies and actions to achieve fair housing goals outlined in an accepted Assessment of Fair Housing (AFH) consistent with 24 CFR § 5.154(d)(5).
 Use the chart provided below.
-(PHAs should add as m goals as necessary to overcome fair housing issues and contributing factors.)
-Until such time as the PHA is require submit an AFH, the PHA is not obligated to complete this chart.
-The PHA will fulfill, nevertheless, the requirement 24 CFR § 903.7(o) enacted prior to August 17, 2015.
+(PHAs should add as many goals as necessary to overcome fair housing issues and contributing factors.)
+Until such time as the PHA is required to submit an AFH, the PHA is not obligated to complete this chart.
+The PHA will fulfill, nevertheless, the requirements at 24 CFR § 903.7(o) enacted prior to August 17, 2015.
 See Instructions for further detail on completing this item.
-Fair Housing Goal: Not applicable Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Not applicable Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Not applicable Describe fair housing strategies and actions to achieve the goal , , , , , , , , , , , , , , , , , , ,
+Fair Housing Goal: N/A Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: N/A Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: N/A